Pennsylvania Truck Accident Lawyers / Attorneys

 The Hours of Service (HOS) basically places limits for when and how long commercial motor vehicle drivers may drive.
 The goal of the HOS regulations is of course to limit driver fatigue of commercial truck drivers.
 These laws have changed recently over the years, and having experienced truck accident attorneys is crucial in these types of cases.

-Commercial Drivers Fixing Their Log Books
+Be Careful of Commercial Drivers Fixing Their Log Books

 Commercial truck drivers are notorious for fixing or doctoring their log books.
 We have had cases, where the Hours of Service regulations and understanding false log books has been crucial in obtaining large settlements for our clients.
 Commercial drivers are required by federal law to keep logbooks to ensure that they are not operating trucks and tractor trailers for longer periods than the law allows.
 At the same, most commercial drivers only get paid when they drive.
 Hence, their is a monetary incentive for truck drivers to break the law.